 The Division of Berlin: A Result of World War II

-At the end of World War II in 1945, Germany was in ruins and occupied by the Allied powers.
-Berlin, located deep within Soviet-controlled territory, was also divided among the victors.
-This initial division, which mirrored the broader occupation zones in Germany, laid the groundwork for the subsequent divide between East and West Berlin.
+After the end of the World War II in 1945 Germany was in a poor state of infrastructure and was occupied by the Allied powers.
+The same applied to Berlin, which was located, deep in the territory occupied by the Soviet Union, and was divided among the victors.
+This initial division which followed general zones of occupation in Germany paved for the division of east and west Berlin.

-2. West Berlin – A Beacon of Western Democracy
+2. West Berlin – A Guide to the Free World

 4. The Berlin Wall: